Job Search as an Immigrant: Overcoming the "U.S. Experience" Barrier

 Month 1-2

-Optimize resume/LinkedIn, research target companies, begin networking
+Optimize resume/LinkedIn, research companies, begin networking

-50+ applications, 10-20 networking meetings
+50+ applications, 10-20 meetings

 Month 3-4

-Increase networking, attend events, request informational interviews
+Increase networking, attend events, informational interviews

-5-10 phone screens, 2-3 first interviews
+5-10 phone screens, 2-3 interviews

 Month 5-6

-Continue applications, leverage growing network, consider contract roles
+Continue applications, leverage network, consider contract roles

-Multiple interview rounds, 1-2 offers possible
+Multiple interview rounds, offers

 Month 6-9

-Expand search if needed, consider alternative entry paths
+Expand search if needed, alternative entry paths

 Get Your Job Search Strategy

 What if I'm overqualified?
-Consider roles one level below your experience initially.
+Consider roles one level below experience initially.
 Frame as interest in company rather than lack of options.

 Share post